DefGuard/client/README.md

 For windows development you'll need:

-1. The `stable-x86_64-pc-windows-gnu` rust toolchain.
-Use rustup to change the toolchain:
+1. The `stable-x86_64-pc-windows-gnu` Rust toolchain.
+Use `rustup` to change the toolchain:

 ```
 rustup install stable-x86_64-pc-windows-gnu